Lerakei-0/Macindows-Light-Suite/README.md

 Manually change the color to Black(#000000) in the config file, or use the config included in this repo.

 ## Rainmeter
+Install the Rainmeter Skin Provided in Niivu's theme pack.